Chappellm18/HardwareMonitor/README.md

-Goal: Create a application using C to monitor system hardware
+Goal: Create an application using C to monitor system hardware